 On the first day of its launch, the high-yield saving account from Apple brought in almost $400 million in deposits, two unnamed sources told Forbes.
 They also said that in a matter of only four days, Apple’s high-yield account raked in almost $1 billion in deposits.
 Since then, Apple's high-yield savings account has topped $10 billion in deposits.

-In the report published by Forbes, another anonymous source revealed that roughly 240,000 Apple savings accounts were opened within a week of the account’s release, meaning the average account balance was a little over $4,000 at the end of launch week.
+In the report published by Forbes earlier this year, another anonymous source revealed that roughly 240,000 Apple savings accounts were opened within a week of the account’s release, meaning the average account balance was a little over $4,000 at the end of launch week.

 The Apple savings account, from Goldman Sachs, is designed to offer a “seamless” approach to managing your savings.
 In a press release introducing the account’s launch, Jennifer Bailey, Apple’s vice president of Apple Pay and Apple Wallet states, “Our goal is to build tools that help users lead healthier financial lives, and building Savings into Apple Card in Wallet enables them to spend, send, and save Daily Cash directly and seamlessly — all from one place.”